Offerings | English and Creative Writing

-A study of the literary heritage of New Orleans, with a focus on fiction, poetry, and sketches inspired by this "least American of all American cities."
-Readings from Whitman, Twain, Cable, Chopin, Faulkner, Hurston, Bontemps, Tennessee Williams, Hellman, Capote, Percy, Toole, and others.
-The first half of the course will be taught on campus, the second in New Orleans.
+A study of the literary heritage of New Orleans , with a focus on fiction, poetry, and sketches inspired by this "least American of all American cities."
+Readings from Whitman, Twain, Cable, Chopin, Faulkner, Hurston, Bontemps , Tennessee Williams, Hellman, Capote, Percy, Toole, and others.
+The course includes an eight-day trip to New Orleans.

 ENG 500 Senior Seminar

-The senior seminar topics for 2004-2005 were Contemporary Irish Poetry and Jane Austen.
+The senior seminar topics for 2006-2007 were Spenser, Faulkner and Irish Writers.